 Well, unlike redheads, brown hair might be ubiquitous and therefore less exciting—but that doesn't make brown hairstyles any less sexy, gorgeous, and out-of-the-box.
 Below, find 40 shades of brown that'll convince you (once and for all) that blondes aren't the only ones having fun.

-Choosing a Shade: The darker the shade of brown is from your natural hair color, the more noticeable your roots will be when they grow in.
+Choosing a Shade: The further the shade of brown is from your natural hair color, the more noticeable your roots will be when they grow in.